Collin24910/Kick-It/README.md

 # Objective

-This web app was designed with the perpose of connecting indeviduals who have a desier to quit a habbit or addiction.
-With the ability to track you progress through real time and shair your experience with others.
+This web app was designed with the perpose of connecting indeviduals who have a desire to quit a habbit or addiction.
+With the ability to track you progress through real time and share your experience with others.

 # Set up runtime envirnment